botpress/readme/docs/Get Started/build.md

 This is a transition.
 When someone starts a conversation with your bot, it first executes the Start Node, then transitions to the Autonomous Node.

-> 📘 TIp: Drag Nodes
+> 📘 Tip: Drag Nodes
 >
 > You can drag a Node to move it anywhere in your Workflow.
 Just select and hold the Node, then drag and release wherever you want to move it.
 >